yyumna/climatechange_ai/events/neurips2020.md

 ***

 <center> <h3>Announcements</h3> </center>
-* Applications for the submission mentorship program are now open!
-Mentors and mentees may apply until August 25.
-More information [here](#submission-mentorship-program).
 * Call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
 * To provide advice and answer questions on how to prepare a successful submission, and field any questions you may have, we held a webinar on Thursday, August 20.
-View recording [here]( https://www.youtube.com/watch?v=prDI7Oy-VMM)
+View recording [here]( https://www.youtube.com/watch?v=prDI7Oy-VMM).

 ***